 The repo rate has been negative since February 2015, which meant the Municipality was able to borrow funds with negative interest on the shortterm programmes.
 There is, however, an interest floor for EMTN loans, which means that interest can never be less than 0%.

 Derivative instruments are used to hedge interest and currencies on underlying loans.
 The nominal value of the derivative portfolio amounted to SEK 17.0 billion.
 At the end of the year, the Municipality had a positive market value of SEK 23.8 million on its derivative positions relating to hedging interest on net borrowing.

 The Municipality is exposed, through derivative agreements, to the risk that a counterparty is

 unable to fulfil its obligations.
 The counterparties are Swedish and international banks.
 In terms of business volume, 79% of the counterparty risk lies with counterparties with a rating of at least AA and 21% of the risk lies with counterparties rated A1 to Baa3.

 SEK 10.0 billion of the Municipality’s and companies’ loans will mature during the coming year.
 To meet these obligations, the Municipality has binding loan commitments totalling SEK 8 billion.
 In addition there are investments in housing bonds of SEK 3.0 billion.
 The Municipality also has agreements for new loans with the European Investment Bank and the Council of Europe Development Bank.

 |Type of risk||Policy||Actual|

-|Counterpart risk||Max 30% of volume per counterpart||Within policy framework|
+|Counterpart risk (derivative volume per counterparty)||Max 30% of volume per counterpart||Within policy|